IgorCode/i-order-terms/src/readme.txt

 `

 This will enable taxonomy sorting for 'taxonomy' and 'category' taxonomies.
-Naturally you will have to provide your taxonomy names.
+Naturally, you will have to provide your taxonomy names.

 == Frequently Asked Questions ==